CircleCI-Public/mcp-server-circleci/README.md

   - First, call the `list_followed_projects` tool to retrieve the list of projects the user follows.
   - Then, ask the user to select a project by providing either a `projectID` or the exact `projectSlug` as returned by `list_followed_projects`.

     **Typical Flow:**
     1. **Start:** User initiates a rollback request.
-  2. **Project Selection:** If a `projectSlug` or `projectID` is not provided, call `list_followed_projects` and prompt the user to select a project using the exact value returned.
+    2. **Project Selection:** If a \`projectSlug\` or \`projectID\` is not provided, call \`listFollowedProjects\` and prompt the user to select a project using the exact value returned.
     3. **Execute the tool and list the versions.**
-  4. **Environment & Component Selection:**
+    4. **Workflow Rerun:**
+       - Inform the user of the fact that no rollback pipeline is defined for this project.
+       - Ask the user if they want to rerun a workflow.
+       - If the user wants to rerun a workflow, execute the tool with rollback_type set to \`WORKFLOW_RERUN\`.
+Do not propose to choose another project.
+    6. **Component Selection:**
-      - If the project has multiple environments or components, present up to 20 options for the user to choose from.
+       - If the project has multiple components, present up to 20 options for the user to choose from.
-      - If there is only one environment and one component, proceed automatically.
+       - If there is only one component, proceed automatically and do not ask the user to select a component.
+    7. **Environment Selection:**
+       - If the project has multiple environments, present up to 20 options for the user to choose from.
+       - If there is only one environment, proceed automatically and do not ask the user to select an environment.
-  5. **Version Selection:**
+    8. **Version Selection:**
        - Present the user with available versions to rollback to, based on the selected environment and component.
+Include the namespace for each version.
        - Ask for both the current deployed version and the target version to rollback to.
-  6. **Optional Details:**
+    9. **Optional Details:**
-      - Prompt the user for an optional reason for the rollback (e.g., "Critical bug fix").
+       - If the rollback type is \`PIPELINE\`, prompt the user for an optional reason for the rollback (e.g., "Critical bug fix").
-      - Optionally, allow the user to specify a namespace (e.g., for Kubernetes) and any additional parameters as key-value pairs.
+       - If the rollback type is \`WORKFLOW_RERUN\`, provide the workflow ID of the selected version to the tool.
+       - provide the namespace for the selected version to the tool.
-  7. **Confirmation:**
+    10. **Confirmation:**
        - Summarize the rollback request and confirm with the user before submitting.

   **Returns:**
-  - On success: The rollback ID.
+  - On success: The rollback ID or a confirmation in case of workflow rerun.
   - On error: A clear message describing what is missing or what went wrong.

 - `rerun_workflow`